-Particulate Matter less than 2.5 microns (PM{2.5}) - 2006 Annual Averages
+Particulate Matter less than 2.5 microns (PM2.5) - 2007 Annual Averages

-PASZA - 2006 Monthly Average Particulate Matter less than 2.5
+Particulate Matter less than 2.5 microns (PM2.5) - 2007

 5.12 Meteorology

 Air quality depends on the rate that pollutants are emitted to the atmosphere and the rate at which these compounds are dispersed away from the sources.
 Air pollution transport and dispersion are influenced by wind speed and direction, the temperature structure of the atmosphere, the solar cycle, turbulence and changes in these elements induced by local topography.